 Web site: breathablebaby.com

-Here’s a mom-invented product that is a siple solution for babies who get their arms or legs caught in the crib spindles: a “breathable” bumper made of mesh that Velcros on to the crib.
-Unlike other traditional bumpers, this one allows for airflow and baby can’t get trapped between it and the mattress.
-And it’s affordable: $25 to $30 (they make them for port-a-cribs and cradles).
+Crib Bedding brand review: BreathableBaby.
+Here’s a mom-invented product that is a simple solution for babies who get their arms or legs caught in the crib spindles: a “breathable” bumper made of mesh that Velcros on to the crib.
+Unlike traditional bumpers, this one allows for airflow and baby can’t get trapped between it and the mattress.
+And it’s affordable: $18 to $30.

 The company makes three versions of the product: the Classic Mesh liner (one style for beds with slats all around and one for cribs with solid ends), the Deluxe Embossed (made with a no-sag fabric mesh, $40) and the Fashion-Printed ($29, see below), with patterns printed on the mesh.